 Here was the problem.
 As servers, we got really busy.
 We were working for tips.
-And overall we were not real loyal to our company.
+And overall we were not really loyal to our company.
 So if we were too busy to check an I.D. we did not check an I.D.

 In any corporate job, your employees are looking out for themselves, trying to solve their problems, and more often than not seeking to establish their own voice online.
 They are not loyal to your brand.

 Stop thinking that your social media policy should focus on your corporate brand and start helping your staff consider their own personal brand.

 In Florida, which is where I worked as a waitress, they decided to make each server individually licensed to sell alcohol.
 We each had to go through a certification training and if we were caught selling alcohol to someone underage or anyone who should have been cut off, WE as individuals could get fined, go to jail, and lose our license to sell alcohol.